Mastering `bspc` Commands for Efficient bspwm Management (with examples)

 bspc

-is the argument that represents the name or number of the desktop to which the node should be sent.
+: Refers to the identification number of the desktop to which the node will be sent.

 Use case 5: Toggle full screen mode for the selected node